xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 where:

-* `S_i(m)` represents source-like factors such as the strength of constraints imposed by the dynamic problem and operation set.
+* `S_i(m)` represents source like factors such as the strength of constraints imposed by the dynamic problem and operation set, indexed by `i` in a finite set `I_source`.
-* `C_j(m)` represents receptivity-like factors such as the sensitivity of downstream tasks (for example, complex queries) to inaccuracies or delays.
+* `C_j(m)` represents receptivity like factors such as the sensitivity of downstream tasks, for example complex queries, to inaccuracies or delays, indexed by `j` in a finite set `J_channel`.
-* `DeltaS_dyn(m)` is a nonnegative dynamic mismatch term, for example derived from `Slack_dyn(m)` via a monotone transformation.
+* `DeltaS_dyn(m)` is a nonnegative dynamic mismatch term, for example derived from `Slack_dyn(m)` via a monotone transformation that is fixed by the encoding.
-* `lambda(m)` is a convergence-state factor describing whether reasoning about `DS(m)` is locally convergent or stuck in cycles of refinement.
+* `lambda(m)` is a convergence state factor describing whether reasoning about `DS(m)` is locally convergent or stuck in cycles of refinement, with its dependence on the observables fixed as part of this encoding version.
 * `kappa` is a fixed scaling constant for computational tension in this node.

+The index sets `I_source` and `J_channel` are finite and fixed for this encoding version.
+They do not depend on the particular problem instance or data structure under consideration.
+Only the values of the fields over these indices vary with `m`.

-We do not specify index sets for `i` and `j`.
-It suffices that `T_ij(m)` is finite and well defined wherever the observables above are.
+We do not expose the detailed definitions of `S_i`, `C_j`, `DeltaS_dyn`, or `lambda` here.
+It suffices that they are finite and well defined wherever the observables in Section 3.2 are well defined, and that their functional form is fixed at the encoding level and governed by the TU Encoding and Fairness Charter.

 ### 3.4 Invariants and effective constraints

 We define several invariants that summarize dynamic tension properties.

-1. Time-space-information invariance
+1. Time space information invariance

 ```txt
 I_TSI(m) = H(T_u(m), T_q(m), S_mem(m), I_req(m))
 ```

 for some fixed function `H` that measures how close the time and space costs are to what `I_req(m)` suggests.
-In a well-aligned world, `I_TSI` should not be arbitrarily negative relative to information constraints, reflecting the intuition that one cannot “cheat” information requirements indefinitely.
+In a well aligned world, `I_TSI(m)` should not be arbitrarily negative relative to information constraints, reflecting the intuition that one cannot cheat information requirements indefinitely.

-2. Model-capacity invariance
+2. Model capacity invariance

 ```txt
 I_model(m) = J(T_u(m), T_q(m), C_model(m))
 ```

-where `J` describes the alignment between per-operation work and model capacity.
-For example, in cell-probe models, `I_model` would reflect how many probes are necessary relative to how many are allowed.
+where `J` describes the alignment between per operation work and model capacity.
+For example, in cell probe models, `I_model` would reflect how many probes are necessary relative to how many are allowed.

 3. Dynamic tension functional